What happens when you register a .CA domain name? When will it expire – and what happens if it does?

 You can perform a search on either our website or a registrar’s website to see what domain names are available.

-Once you register the domain, you have seven days to accept the CIRA registrant agreement to seal the deal.
-Most registrars have integrated this step into the process of buying the domain.
-The domain will not be functional until the agreement has been accepted.
+Once you register the domain, you have five days to accept the CIRA registrant agreement to seal the deal.
+If you accepted the agreement as part of the purchase (as is usually the case), your domain will be fully registered.
+Otherwise, the domain will not be functional until the agreement has been accepted.
+If the five days have lapsed without accepting, your domain will become available again.

 Add grace period (5 days)